LinuxCommandLibrary

 copy

-Use a different configuration file
+Use different config file

 $ pipewire --config [path/to/file.conf]